跳转到内容

 .WithHttpEndpoint(port: 8000, env: "PORT");

-Your Deno application can read the PORT environment variable:
+Inside your Deno application, read the PORT environment variable using Deno.env.get:

 const port = Number(Deno.env.get("PORT")) || 8000;